News & case studies

 “We've got the weather forecasting on the same site so we can look at the risks ahead and see when we're able to spray, make our plans around the weather.”

-Replacing fragmented analysis of weather patterns with one comprehensive platform has transformed the way Selaks Vineyard and Winery protects and nourishes some of New Zealand’s premium wine grapes.
+Replacing fragmented analysis of weather patterns with one comprehensive platform has transformed the way Selaks Vineyard and Winery protects and nurtures some of New Zealand’s premium wine grapes.

 White says the change is one that he is keen to share with other growers